stormalf/esbuild_ibmi/README.md

 ## current status

 Issue with package installed on IBMi that shows relative path to bin folder when executing npm list -g.
 Current issue with yarn doesn't manage well the @esbuild/aix-ppc64 package.
 It tries to reinstall from npm registry that of course fails.
-Perhaps I'll try with verdeccio private npm package.
+Perhaps I'll try with verdaccio private npm package.

 <p align="center">